Is Mother Seton School only for Catholics?

 Does MSS provide extracurricular opportunities?

-- Our students participate in a wide variety of extracurriculars, including band and chorus, Science Club, Engineering Club, Art Angels, Vincentian Marian Youth Service Club, Snow Sports Club, book clubs, Scouts, Science Fair and Spanish Club.
+- Our students participate in a wide variety of extracurriculars, including band and chorus, Science Club, Engineering Club, Art Club, Vincentian Marian Youth Service Club, Snow Sports Club, book clubs, Science Fair, and Healthy Eating Club.

 Do you provide after-school care?